Where to Drink Wine in Every Northern Virginia County

 Philip Carter Winery

 At Philip Carter Winery, you can join family and friends in enjoying one of the many wines while taking in the pastoral views of the gentle sloping land, or converse over a scheduled elegant winemaker’s dinner.
-Also check out their classes, wine club, and live tunes.
+Also check out the classes and live tunes.
+Families are welcome and leashed dogs are allowed.
 4366 Stillhouse Rd., Hume

 RdV Vineyards